geezerP/analytics/README.md

 # Analytics Dashboard
 This analytics dashboard is a custom built website analytics dashboard built on Nodejs and React.
-It utilizes the googleapis package to read metrics and display them in a simple and elegant way.
+It utilizes the googleapis package to read metrics and display them in a simple way.
 It also implements real time analytics using Socket.io and a custom script.

 # Installation & Usage